CumulusNetworks/docs/content/cumulus-linux-50/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/Troubleshoot-Layer-1.md

   - Local fault indicates the local end does not have signal lock or cannot understand the data sent to it on its RX path.
   - Remote fault indicates that the local end RX path has signal lock and can understand the bit stream from the neighbor, but the remote neighbor is sending alerts over that working path indicating that it has no signal lock or cannot understand the data sent to it over its own RX path.

-{{%notice tip%}}

-On Broadcom switches, if both sides are showing signal lock, but not carrier, it could be there is an autoneg mismatch or FEC mismatch in the configuration.

-{{%/notice%}}

 #### Eyes

 When a 1 or a 0 bit is transmitted across a link, it is represented on the electrical side of the port as either a high voltage level or a low voltage level, respectively.
 If an oscilloscope is attached to those leads, as the bit stream is transmitted across it, the transitions between 1 and 0 would form a pattern in the shape of an eye.